6r1d/rabbitmq_speed_test/README.md

 ## Usage

 It is just a personal experiment to see how many "sentences" could pass through RabbitMQ with default settings and library.
-The random sentences are currently being generated using the Hunspell dictionary in `injector`'s [`main.py`](./injector/main.py) file.
+The random sentences are currently being generated using the Hunspell dictionary in `generator`'s [`main.py`](./generator/main.py) file.

+You can configure both receiver and generator starting delays in [`docker-compose.yml`](./docker-compose.yml) by changing both `START_WAIT_S` parameters in `environment` service parameter.

+The `generator` service has a parameter that defines the delay between sending messages.
+It can be zero and is called `MSG_DELAY_S`.

 To check current performance, run `docker-compose up` and have a look at the [RabbitMQ management panel](http://127.0.0.1:15672/).
 `Publish` and `Deliver` message rates tell about the current performance.